BillMoriarty/billmoriarty/vault/Linear Algebra.matrix manipulation.md

 If you change the order that you multiply the matrices, your points will end up in a different place.
 Matrix multiplication is not commutative, but it is associative.

+And for 3 dimensions, use k hat, for a 3x3 matrix.

+Determinant
+How much a transformation scales the are of a matrix, is called the Determinant.
+Cuts the area in half?
+The determinant is .5
+Triples the area?
+The determinant is 3.
+Space becomes a line or one point?
+The determinant is 0.

+Negative determinant?
+Invert the orientation of space.
+The absolute value of that determinant still tells you how the area of space has been scaled.

+In 3D, the determinant changes the volume, instead of just the area.

+If you have a negative determinant in 3D, some orientation has flipped.